Psingh12354/Internship_Notes_Cog/README.md

 - **Semi-structured-:** XMl, Json ,HTML
 - **Unstructured-:** Word, PDF, Text

+In Mrv1 there is some problem related to job tracker so we go form mrv2 with yarn

+Types of Nodes
+- **Name Node(Master)-:** Stores meta data like name, address required less computation power
+- **Data Node(Slave)-:** Store the physical data required more computation
+- **Secondary Name Node-:** Use for checkpoint operation
+- **Resource Manager(Master Yarn MRV2)-:** Manage the resources and handles the cliend request(map reduce)
+- **Node Manager(Slave Yarn MRV@)-:** Perform the operation allocated by resource manager

+### Some Key points
+- Hadoop is not good to handle small files so we go for sequential file that is the collection of block files
+- to run java program in python use **AVRO**
+-

 # Sqoop

 ### load file from mysql to vm hdfs